Christian Cooper

-Christian Cooper (born 1963) is an American science writer and editor, and also a comics writer and editor.
-He is based in New York City.
-In 2023, Random House published Cooper's memoir, Better Living Through Birding: Notes from a Black Man in the Natural World.
-He gained cultural notoriety after a false police report was made by a white woman who went viral for her erratic behavior while calling the police on him in a New York park in 2020, known as the Central Park birdwatching incident.
+Christian Cooper (born 1963) is an American television host, writer and editor.
+He hosted National Geographic's Extraordinary Birder with Christian Cooper, for which he won a Daytime Emmy Award for Outstanding Daytime Personality – Non-Daily in 2024.

+Cooper first gained cultural notoriety in 2020 after a false police report was made by a white dogwalker who went viral for her erratic behavior while calling the police on him birdwatching in New York City's Central Park, known as the Central Park birdwatching incident.

+He has since written a memoir, Better Living Through Birding: Notes from a Black Man in the Natural World, which was published by Random House in 2023.

 Career

+Cooper is based in New York City, and is currently a senior biomedical editor at Health Science Communications.

+In 2023, Random House published his memoir, Better Living Through Birding: Notes from a Black Man in the Natural World.

-Cooper is currently a senior biomedical editor at Health Science Communications and has become a frequent substitute co-host for the public access television news series Gay USA.
-On May 16, 2022, National Geographic announced Cooper would host a show on their American TV channel called Extraordinary Birder, exploring the world of birds alongside experts in the field.
+Cooper has become a frequent substitute co-host for the public-access television news program Gay USA.
+On May 16, 2022, it was announced that he would host a National Geographic TV show called Extraordinary Birder with Christian Cooper, exploring the world of birds alongside experts in the field.
 The show premiered on June 17, 2023.

 On June 8, 2024, Cooper won a Daytime Emmy Award in the Outstanding Daytime Personality category for his work on Extraordinary Birder.